Generic stabilizers in actions of simple algebraic groups: Statement of main results

+In proving that actions have trivial generic stabilizer we shall treat triples and quadruples separately (although, as we shall see, in almost all cases where a triple has TGS we can immediately conclude that all associated quadruples do as well).
+On the other hand, because the actions of $G$ on the module $V$ and the first Grassmannian variety $\G{1}(V)$ are so closely related, when determining generic stabilizers which are non-trivial it makes sense to treat triples and the associated first quadruples together.
+(We shall say more about the structure of this work later in this section.)

-Clearly any large triple or first quadruple has no dense orbit.
-Moreover, a straightforward check shows that we only have $\dim L(\lambda) = \dim G$ if $L(\lambda)$ is the Lie algebra of $G$, in which case any semisimple element is stabilized by at least a maximal torus, and the complement of the set of semisimple elements has positive codimension; thus in such a case no point can have a finite stabilizer.
-In particular small triples have no regular orbits, and both they and the associated first quadruples do not have TGS.
+In addition to determining the existence of, and identifying, (semi-)generic stabilizers, we shall consider the questions of the existence of dense orbits and of regular orbits.
+Clearly any large triple or quadruple has no dense orbit.
+For each small triple or quadruple, we shall determine whether or not there is a dense orbit.
+On the other hand, if $X$ is a variety with $\dim X < \dim G$ then clearly there can be no regular orbit.
+If $X = V$, reference to \cite{Lubpaper} shows that we only have $\dim X = \dim G$ if $X$ is the Lie algebra of $G$, in which case any semisimple element is stabilized by at least a maximal torus, and the complement of the set of semisimple elements has positive codimension; thus in such a case no point can have a finite stabilizer, and it follows that any small triple has no regular orbit.
+If instead $X = \Gk(V)$, using \cite{Lubpaper} again we may identify the few cases where $\dim X = \dim G$; in each such case we shall find that the generic stabilizer is finite but non-trivial, and it follows that any small quadruple likewise has no regular orbit.
+In particular any small triple or quadruple does not have TGS.
+For each large triple which does not have TGS, we shall determine whether or not there is a regular orbit; we shall not however address this question for large quadruples which do not have TGS, because we have been unable to determine this in all but a very few cases.